abdelbahgat/microsoft-graph-docs/api-reference/api/chart_image.md

 |fittingMode|string|Optional.
 The method used to scale the chart to the specified to the specified dimensions (if both height and width are set)."
 Possible values are: `Fit`, `FitAndCenter`, `Fill`.|

 ### Response
-If successful, this method returns `200, OK` response code and [System.IO.Stream](../resources/system.io.stream.md) object in the response body.
+If successful, this method returns `200, OK` response code and base-64 image string in the response body.

 ### Example
 Here is an example of how to call this API.